-That's why it's important to be aware of what your kids see and hear on the Internet, who they meet, and what they share about themselves.
+Parents should be aware of what their kids see and hear online, who they meet, and what they share about themselves.
 Talk with your kids, use tools to protect them, and keep an eye on their activities.

 Internet Safety Laws